 We mentioned creating a Base Line earlier and it is from this that you should work.
 If you have captured every obligation and task in the existing provision of service, then you can map how they will be performed in the new world.
 More importantly, you can then work out were the demarcation takes place in the new world and the information/data/services that need to be transferred between the providers in detail.
 Then you can start upon drafting the schedules for the new tenders.

 Unfortunately, many organisations fail to do the planning and start with the schedule drafting, running the tender and awarding the Contract and then discover problems as they try to disaggregate services.
 This inevitably causes problems with staff morale, as they suddenly find problems in doing their jobs.
 They also suddenly find that the problems are costing the organisation more in workarounds etc.

 To quote the ancient phrase “fail to plan, plan to fail.”

 Tasklist to a good disaggregation

-- Document clearly how the various lots will interact and the data flows and responsibilities necessary to make the new service work;
+The document clearly how the various lots will interact and the data flow and responsibilities necessary to make the new service work;

 Talk to Wrekin Consulting: we can help you in each of these stages as we have tools and solutions that can be provided out of the box to help you achieve your aims.